 Perhaps even more so than the sciences, the humanities seem to lack a place entirely in the Hogwarts curriculum– only present through Binns’ seemingly useless History of Magic: a lazy stereotype of the perceived usefulness of historical studies.
 The Muggle Studies elective may come the next closet: but given the characterization of Arthur Weasley throughout the series, a Muggle expert who remains astonished by decades-old inventions such as the London Underground, one cannot help but wonder just how useful such a course is.
 Even as a useful course, its status as an elective suggests that an understanding of muggles need only be a passing curiosity for wizards and witches rather than a necessity for empathy with the non-magical.

 The signs of a complete lack of humanist studies are abundantly clear in wizarding society.
 The prison of Azkaban operates like a cartoonishly sinister stereotype, with a complete lack of regard for the rights of the imprisoned.
 The Ministry of Magic operates like a bureaucratic dictatorship, with an apparently complete lack of democratic institutions.
 The Daily Prophet comes across as little more than its propaganda arm, with little journalistic independence.
 The only books anyone seems to read are those begrudgingly required of them.
 Music and art seem slightly more present, though even then are entirely absent from Hogwarts, rendering them a passing curiosity at best rather than a pursuit worthy of academic instruction.
 And of course, there is the repeating problem of magical supremacy, which may be addressed with a proper study of muggles and wizarding history: Voldemort may be compared to an even more overtly sinister rehash of the ideas Grindewald tried to peddle within living memory.
-And yet, Binns’s lectures continue on about comically irrelevant topics such as troll wars rather than the significance of damage of wizards seeking to dominate muggles.
+And yet, Binns’s lectures continue on about comically irrelevant topics such as troll wars rather than the significant damage of wizards seeking to dominate muggles.

 I feel as though I could write much more on this subject– and just may, if the interest is here.
 For while ultimately Rowling’s world is entirely fictional, and thus of little consequence to our day-to-day lives beyond the satisfying stimulation of our imaginations, I find reflecting upon it fascinating.
 For in our lives, though we may not always consider them so, the humanities are of all-encompassing importance.
 Their study keeps our culture robust and creative, our society self-reflective, considerate, and critical, promoting worthy philosophical ideas and debates.
 To reflect upon a world where the humanities seem almost entirely absent, and the consequences of such very apparent, is quite strange– especially considering that readers, Rowling’s biggest fans, are engaging in a humanist activity by immersing themselves in her world to start with.